 How long does it take to start a dropshipping business on Amazon?

-On average, starting a dropshipping business on Amazon is more time consuming in comparison with some other business models.
+On average, dropshipping Amazon goods is more time-consuming in comparison with some other business models.
 About 56% reported that it took longer than six weeks.
 10% of the sellers using dropshipping said it took over a year to get started.

 What categories are popular for dropshipping on Amazon?